sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 ## Exercise scenario

 You're a developer working in the IT department of your local community.
 The backend systems that support the public library were lost in a fire.
 Your team needs to develop a temporary solution to help the library staff manage their operations until the system can be replaced.
-Your team chose GitHub Copilot to help speed up the development process.
+Your team chose GitHub Copilot to accelerate the development process.

 Your colleague has developed an initial version of the library application, but due to time constraints, they haven't had a chance to document the code.
 You need to analyze the codebase and create documentation for the project.